What is uplift modelling?

 Uplift modelling is part of a larger subset of statistical modelling techniques attempting to draw causal inferences.
 This is a difficult question, as traditional statistical models, or in fact, most Machine Learning models in general are concerned with correlation and advanced curve fitting.
 Stats 101 teaches everyone how ‘correlation does not imply causation’, but observational data does not lend itself to strictly causal inferences.
 Machine Learning is typically concerned with modelling the observational conditional probability distribution p(y|x) rather than the interventional one p(y|do(x)), as referenced in Judea Pearl’s book, The Book of Why.

 As discussed in The Art of Statistics by David Spiegelhalter, Randomised Control Trials give the best framework for drawing causal inferences, and details best statistical practices for trial design.
-Randomised Trials are commonplace in fields such as medicine, but a lot of statistical modelling or datasets might not lend themselves to that very well.
+Randomised Trials are commonplace in fields such as medicine, however a large proportion of statistical modelling or datasets might not lend themselves well to that approach.
 The major exception here is perhaps the online world, where A/B/n type testing is common, and experiments can be run very quickly at huge scale.
 It’s common knowledge that these techniques are continuously employed by well-known platforms such as Amazon, booking.com and Skyscanner.

 If Randomised Trials are not possible for whatever reason, there is an entire field of study concerned with drawing causal conclusions.
 Examples of such techniques are Structural Equation Models and Bayesian Networks.
-They usually involve some kind of a-priori constraint setting.
-You can get a great introduction to the field here in a great Causal Inference book by Judea Pearl et al.
+They usually involve some form of a-priori constraint setting.
+You can get an introduction to the field here in a great Causal Inference book by Judea Pearl et al.

 Fortunately, we have had the luxury of being able to design randomised trials with our clients on several occasions.
 Each customer is randomly allocated a (particular) treatment, others a control, and we assess the treatment effect across our customers using ‘standard’ uplift models.

-Uplift remains a quantity we cannot observe at the individual level, it’s as simple as this: you cannot be given both the treatment and the control in the same experiment.
+Uplift remains a quantity we cannot observe at the individual level.
+It’s as simple as: you cannot be given both the treatment and the control in the same experiment.
 This has implications for modelling and evaluation.

 How do we model Uplift?